 If you haven’t already spoken to a family or divorce lawyer, it is best you seek out a top-rated lawyer in your community.
 Most divorce and child custody lawyers offer initial consultation services.
 Use the opportunity to know the attorney and gauge their competence before hiring one to represent you.

 Unsure of the attorney to hire or looking for more information on child custody cases?
-Visit https://www.familylawattorneymesaaz.net/scottsdale/child-custody-lawyers-in-scottsdale-az/.
+Visit https://familylawattorneymesaaz.net/scottsdale/child-custody-lawyers-in-scottsdale-az/.

 Name, Address, and Phone

-Jensen Family Law in Scottsdale AZ,
+Genesis Family Law and Divorce Lawyers in Scottsdale AZ,

 7702 East Doubletree Ranch Road #336